Ready to Get Started?

 READ MORE>>

-BANKRUPTCY LAWS IN FLORIDA
+WHAT ARE BANKRUPTCY LAWS IN FLORIDA?

 Florida is very unique — it is one of the states that has opted out of the common federal rules for property exemptions, meaning when you file bankruptcy, you have to look at Florida law to determine what property you get to keep.
 Let’s take a step back and see how Florida property exemption rules work alongside federal bankruptcy law to determine both whether you are eligible to file a Chapter 7 bankruptcy and how much of your property you’ll be able to keep.